tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/常见问题/回档备份问题_intl.md

 The original backed-up file is no longer available to the replaced instance.
 So the backed-up file will be deleted during the rollback.

 ### How do I back up and roll back a replica set instance in MongoDB?
-Sharding cluster instances only support instance-level backup and rollback.
+Sharded cluster instances only support instance-level backup and rollback.
  - **Backup**
 On the [console](https://console.cloud.tencent.com/mongodb), click **Manual Backup** in the instance details page, enter remark information, and click **Submit** for instance backup.
  - **Rollback**
 You can restore the instance to any point in time within the past 5 days, but you only can specify a time between two backups when the file is successful backed-up and size of oplog is not fully taken up).
 If none of these conditions is satisfied, please perform [manual backup](https://cloud.tencent.com/document/product/240/7108).

-### How do I back up and restore a sharding cluster instance in MongoDB?
+### How do I back up and restore a sharded cluster instance in MongoDB?
-Backing up and restoring sharding cluster instances and replica set instances are the same.
+Backing up and restoring sharded cluster instances and replica set instances are the same.
 You can only back up and restore data at the instance level.
  - **Backup**
 On the [console](https://console.cloud.tencent.com/mongodb), click **Manual Backup** on the instance details page, enter remark information, and click **Submit** for instance backup.
  - **Restore**